Audio Engineering Technology

-From mechanical and electrical design through theatre sound implementation, you will focus on how audio technology hardware works and why, as well as how to apply it in a variety of spaces.
 Your skills will be in demand by hardware manufacturers, convention centers, museums and performance spaces.
 You may work in a state-of-the-art lab, in a studio or theatre with performance stars, around the world installing your designs, or on the technical road staff for a live performance company.

 The Purdue Polytechnic Institute is one of 10 academic colleges at Purdue University.
 The Polytechnic specializes in team-based labs where you’ll test ideas, take things apart and put them back together — only better.
 You’ll learn side-by-side with professors who have worked in the industry and thrive on combining theory, imagination and real-world application.
 In this innovative environment, you'll learn by doing - gaining deep technical knowledge and applied skills in your chosen discipline coupled with problem-solving, critical-thinking, communication and leadership skills employers desire.

 - Test engineer

 Transfer to Audio Engineering Technology